-The Article 4.5 TDA Funds are accounted for in a separate account within the City's Senior Mobility Program Fund, a Special Revenue Fund.
+The Article 4.5 TDA Funds are accounted for in separate accounts within the City's Senior Mobility Program Fund which is a Special Revenue Fund.

-The accounts of the City are organized on the basis of funds.
+The assets of the City are organized on the basis of funds.
 A fund is defined as an independent fiscal and accounting entity wherein operations of each fund are accounted for in a separate set of self-balancing accounts that record resources, related benefits, and equity, segregated for the purpose of carrying out specific activities.

-Special Revenue Funds are used to account for the proceeds of revenue sources that are restricted or committed for specified purposes.
+Special Revenue Funds of the City are used to account for the proceeds of revenue sources that are restricted or committed for specified purposes.